sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 		// now, let's call the function to findDogsInArray
 		// it takes in the pets array, and the callback,
-		// which can return an error or the data findDogsInArray(pets,function(err,data){
+		// which can return an error or the data

+		findDogsInArray(pets,function(err,data){
 			if(err) {
 				console.log("We have an error -->" + err);
 			}
 			else{
 				var dogs = data;
-				sayGoodBoy(dogs);
+				// now that we have the dogs data, can call the sayGoodBoy function sayGoodBoy(dogs);
 			}
 		})